mozilla-l10n/styleguides/docs/ur/README.md

 ## General Considerations

 The localized text should be as if it was originally written in Urdu.
 It has to be accurate, correct and clear.
-To achieve that try to avoid wordiness and word-by-word translation.
+To achieve that, try to avoid wordiness and word-by-word translation.
 * **Accuracy**: As a rule all English text needs to be translated.
 In some cases though, text can be omitted or transliterated; there should be a specific reason for that.
 The translated text will correctly reflect product functionality.

 ```